Twigman/tyche/README.md

 - **JSON Handling**
   - Message parsing using Jackson ObjectMapper
-  - Controlled serialization using filters
 - **MongoDB Integration**
   - Persistent storage for sensors, lights and profiles
-  - Custom repository interfaces and methods

 ---